Hyunjin-Austin/Blood-Donation-Analysis/README.md

 # Using Machine Learning to Analysis of Blood Donation
 ## Which features impact high blood donation?
 ![Blood_donation_img](https://github.com/Hyunjin-Austin/Blood-Donation-Analysis/blob/b11e44c3af60536b0b2ee32221b31fb819231d94/icons8-blood-donation-78.png)
 * Blood donation is the only method to secure accessibility of blood products for patients in need of transfusion and accessibility is solely dependent on voluntary non-remunerated blood donors.
-Hence, many countries' health authorities and blood centers are striving to have sufficient blood donations to secure a stable blood supply in the country or region.
+* Many countries' health authorities and blood centers are striving to have sufficient blood donations to secure a stable blood supply in the country or region.
 * In this case study, we aimed to find features that could help improve blood donation performance in South Korea.
 * The objective of this case study is as follows:
   * Analyze the trend of blood donations in South Korea since 2005
-  * Identify which features have an impact on high blood donation
+  * Identify which features have a significant impact on high blood donation
   * Recommendations for blood centers to increase blood donation
 * To identify important features, we built various machine-learning models from simple Logistic Regression to the XGBoosting Classifier model.
 * Platforms used for this project